Currently the eVidyaloka Digital Classroom is installed in 90+ Centers.

-What age group of children are taught?
+What age group of children is taught?

 What subjects are taught?

 What curriculum is taught to the children?

 So is it a replacement of what is taught in the school?

 Even though the volunteers can speak the local language, most of them face the challenge of teaching technical terms in the local language.

-While currently it is handled better as they take a couple of classes and getting used to that medium, eVidyaloka is mitigating this by providing supporting transliteration contents for every topic between English and the local language, as a teaching aid.
+While currently it is handled well as they take a couple of classes and getting used to that medium, eVidyaloka is mitigating this by providing supporting transliteration contents for every topic between English and the local language, as a teaching aid.

-How are power interruptions handled?
+How is power interruptions handled?

-Class schedules are worked out keeping the local power shut downs in mind.
+Class schedules are worked out keeping the local power shut-downs in mind.

 There are also backup inverters where power cut is erratic, ensuring an uninterrupted class.